Raider-Rex/Hero-Project/README.md

 Hero Project - FullStack Example using Angular 7, Apollo, GraphQL, and MongoDB

-Project Team - Jovin Toews, Alexander Rennie, Tristan Smith, Nico Cai and House
+Project Team - Jovin Toews, Alexander Rennie, Tristan Smith, Nico Cai and House Liu

 This project demonstates basic CRUD functionality between Angular and a database, it uses Apollo/GraphQL to execute queries and mutations.
 This allows you access to the heroes collection